 - The UN Global Compact, for example, has guidance, tools and resources to assist companies with business practices.
 It calls on companies to align their operations with 10 universally accepted principles in human rights, labour, environment and anti-corruption.

 Meercat’s Sustainability Credentials

 Environmental sustainability has run through Meercat’s due diligence and procurement since 2007.

-Green energy is always an option from us, though the customer decides which energy source they purchase.
+- Green and renewable energy quotations will always be offered as options from us, though the customer will decide which energy source they purchase.

-It is important to us that we collaborate with Net Zero analysts and experts to increase our offering to businesses, councils, forums and Business Improvement Districts.
+- It is important to us that we follow organisations like the Carbon Trust and collaborate with net zero analysts to continually learn and refine our services to businesses, councils, forums and Business Improvement Districts.